madsobitsoe/AdventOfCode/README.md

-# Advent of Code 2021
+# Advent of Code
-Just my solutions for advent of code 2021
+Just my solutions for Advent of Code

 In general solved using F#.